 CAUTION!
-CS 5000 must be firmly anchored to the floor to reduce the risk of injury to persons or property damage due to accidental knock down.
+To reduce the risk of injury to persons or property damage due to accidental knock down, the Stabilizer Base (PN 1603900, not included) must be installed.

 Warning!
 Battery Safety: The optional Battery Backup Module and the CMA Interface module contain rechargeable batteries that may contain small amounts of harmful substances.